Dexmachi/Ch-aronte/README.md

 # 3. Install the dependencies
 pacman -Sy --noconfirm ansible git yq sops # this last one is only if you
-                                           # want to encript and commit your passwords
+                                           # want to encript and commit your passwords (recommended)

 # 4. Clone the repository and start the installer
 git clone [https://github.com/Dexmachi/Ch-aronte.git](https://github.com/Dexmachi/Ch-aronte.git)